-The band’s determination to break into the Top 40 came with a price, and was reflected in a series of lineup changes that included the addition of new singer Steve Perry (who made his debut with ‘Infinity’) and continued with the departure of drummer Aynsley Dunbar, who quit before Journey entered the studio to record its fifth studio album, ‘Evolution.’
-In a Feb.
-1979 interview with BAM, Dunbar — by then a member of Jefferson Starship — vented his frustration with his old band’s increasingly commercial direction.
+The band’s determination to break into the Top 40 came with a price, and was reflected in a series of lineup changes that included the addition of new singer Steve Perry (who made his debut with ‘Infinity’) and continued with the departure of drummer Aynsley Dunbar, who quit before Journey entered the studio to record their fifth studio album, Evolution.
+In a February 1979 interview with BAM, Dunbar — by then a member of Jefferson Starship — vented his frustration with his old band’s increasingly commercial direction.

-Plucking new drummer Steve Smith from the ranks of former Journey tourmate Ronnie Montrose‘s band, the group reunited with ‘Infinity’ producer Roy Thomas Baker for ‘Evolution’ — although, as Perry pointed out in a subsequent interview with Sounds, they hadn’t really been thrilled with his work on the previous LP, and only consented to work with Baker again because they were fans of his engineer, Geoff Workman.
-“Roy was out driving his Rolls-Royce or doing shopping half the time we were recording ‘Evolution,’ insisted Perry.
+Plucking new drummer Steve Smith from the ranks of former Journey tourmate Ronnie Montrose‘s band, the group reunited with Infinity producer Roy Thomas Baker for Evolution — though, as Perry pointed out in an interview with Sounds, they hadn’t really been thrilled with his work on the previous LP, and only consented to work with Baker again because they were fans of his engineer, Geoff Workman.
+“Roy was out driving his Rolls Royce or doing shopping half the time we were recording Evolution, insisted Perry.
 “It’s really just produced by us and Geoffrey Workman.”

 As it turned out, losing a drummer and a few overdubs didn’t hurt Journey’s burgeoning chart presence.
-Released April 5, 1979, ‘Evolution’ went on to become their most successful album to that point, rising to No. 20 on the Billboard chart, selling more than three million copies, and scoring the band a Top 20 hit with the record’s second single, ‘Lovin’, Touchin’, Squeezin” — all of which merely set the stage for a group poised to become one of the biggest rock acts of the next decade.
+Released April 5, 1979, Evolution went on to become their most successful album to that point, rising to No. 20 on the Billboard album chart, selling more than three million copies, and scoring the band a Top 20 hit with the record’s second single, “Lovin’, Touchin’, Squeezin'” — all of which merely set the stage for a group poised to become one of the biggest rock acts of the next decade.

-Dunbar probably would have argued that sentiment, but whether or not Journey were truly taking a risk, their sonic ‘Evolution’ made them a natural fit for radio — a relationship that only strengthened when the band returned in March of 1980 with its sixth studio LP, ‘Departure.’
-It wasn’t enough to keep founding keyboard player (and original lead singer) Gregg Rolie from leaving the lineup at the end of the year, but his hand-picked replacement, former Babys member Jonathan Cain, quickly demonstrated his own knack for hitmaking; his debut release with the group, 1981’s ‘Escape,’ gave Journey its first No. 1 album.
+Dunbar probably would have argued that sentiment, but whether or not Journey were truly taking a risk, their sonic Evolution made them a natural fit for radio — a relationship that only strengthened when the band returned in March 1980 with its sixth studio LP, Departure.
+It wasn’t enough to keep founding keyboard player (and original lead singer) Gregg Rolie from leaving the lineup at the end of the year, but his hand-picked replacement, former Babys member Jonathan Cain, quickly demonstrated his own knack for hitmaking; his debut release with the group, 1981’s Escape, gave Journey its first No. 1 album.
 The rest is history.